Erick Conard's Lucky Hit Ranch: Anatolian Shepherd Page

 protective.
 It keeps predators from getting the idea food is near the herd.

 My dogs are aggressive toward large birds flying overhead, especially around

 the time kids are born.
 My dogs follow any large bird that circles overhead,

 leaping in the air and barking until the bird leaves my property.
 Although I

 have a large number of hawks in the area and a newborn goat is the size of a

 rabbit, I haven't lost a kid.

 I have come to realize that great guardian behavior is definitely a matter

 of genetics!
-Some modification to a dog's behavior can be accomplished but
+Some minor modifications to a dog's behaviors can be accomplished but

-animal is a great working dog or just a large and beautiful pet.
+or not the Anatolian is a great working dog or just a large and beautiful pet unless

 Click Picture to Return to Anatolian Main page